taebinkim7/patch-classifier/README.md

-# Patch-based binary Classification
+# Patch-based image Classification

-This repository implements a patch-based binary classification.
+This repository implements patch-based image classification.

 # Instructions to run the code